 PassingYou get a new sticker with the current date and colorYou get a new sticker with the current date and color

-FailingYou get a report with the problems and the time to fix themYou get a report with the problems and the time to fix them
+FailingYou get a report with the problems and the time to fix themYou get a report with the issues and the time to fix them

 Re-inspectionYou have to do it within the deadline or pay more moneyYou have to do it within the deadline or pay more money